Carbon2Chem® – A Key Building Block for the Climate Protection

 Carbon2Chem® represents a key building block for the climate protection in industry.
 Improving climate protection means not only reducing carbon emissions but also decreasing or eliminating use of fossil-based raw materials.
 Industry companies are making continuous, intensive efforts to throttle back their energy consumption and cut their emissions of gases that harm the environment.
 However, in some cases, they are coming up against the limits of what can be done in terms of the processes’ thermodynamic and economic requirements.
 Most new, innovative techniques are not now ready for large-scale use.

 In this context, cross-industry networks offer industry sectors with high energy consumption and emission levels the opportunity to contribute to sustainability.
 The purpose of the joint project Carbon2Chem® is to turn industry process gases such as smelting gases from steel production into a valuable source of carbon for the chemical industry.
-The project is being coordinated by a team consisting of Fraunhofer UMSICHT, thyssenkrupp AG and the Max Planck Institute for Chemical Energy Conversion (MPI-CEC) and funded by the German Federal Ministry of Education and Research (BMBF).
+The project is being coordinated by a team consisting of Fraunhofer UMSICHT, thyssenkrupp Carbon2Chem GmbH and the Max Planck Institute for Chemical Energy Conversion (MPI-CEC) and funded by the German Federal Ministry of Education and Research (BMBF).

 Aim